Teradata/developer-resources/docs/fabric/in-db-functions.md

 Uses a dictionary model to extract the sentiment (positive, negative, or neutral) of each input document or sentence.

 [TD_TextParser](https://docs.teradata.com/r/MjnRKOtqrhz~R18YsbqM8Q/kNMslBJeVbMvfmJNknBflQ)<br/>
-Tokenizes an input stream of words and creates a row for each word in the output table.
+Tokenizes an input stream of words and creates a row for each token in the output table.

 [TD_TFIDF](https://docs.teradata.com/r/MjnRKOtqrhz~R18YsbqM8Q/RmYZugC7L2kfKG9VujTR9A)<br/>
 Takes any document set and outputs the Term Frequency, Inverse Document Frequency, and Term Frequency - Inverse Document Frequency scores for each term.

 [TD_WordEmbeddings](https://docs.teradata.com/r/MjnRKOtqrhz~R18YsbqM8Q/UqTgITMWNTtcs2voWr5tRQ)<br/>
-Uses training and prediction to determine the similarity between words and phrases.
+Performs vector embeddings of tokens or documents, and can calculate document or token similarity based on an input model.

 ## Hypothesis testing functions